cespare/reflex/README.md

 If you don't use `-r` or `-g`, reflex will match every file.

+Reflex only considers file creation and modification changes.
+It does not report attribute changes nor deletions.

 For ignoring directories, it's easiest to use a regular expression: `-R '^dir/'`.

 Many regex characters are interpreted specially by various shells.
 You'll generally want to minimize this